Polynomial Scaling is Possible For Neural Operator Approximations of Structured Families of BSDEs: Proofs

 \section{Proofs}

-We will prove Theorem~\ref{thrm:Main} in three steps First, we show that the forward process~\eqref{eq:FBSDE_ForwardProcess} can be implemented by the non-singular neural SDE model (Definition~\ref{def:NsNSDE}).
-Next, we will show that our convolutional variant (Definition~\ref{def:neural-operator}) of the classical neural operator model can approximate the solution operator to the semiliinear elliptic Dirichlet problem associated to our family of FBSDEs relying on the connection between FBSDEs and semilinear Elliptic PDEs due in~\cite{pardoux1998backward}.
-This is the content of Theorem~\ref{thm:semilinear}, which is our first main technical approximation theorem.
+We will prove Theorem~\ref{thrm:Main_Stochastic} in \add{two} steps First, we show that our convolutional variant (Definition~\ref{def:neural-operator}) of the classical neural operator model can approximate the solution operator to the semiliinear elliptic Dirichlet problem associated to our family of FBSDEs relying on the connection between FBSDEs and semilinear Elliptic PDEs due in~\cite{pardoux1998backward}.
+This is the content of Theorem~\ref{thrm:Main_EllipticPDESemilinear}, which is our first main technical approximation theorem.
 Finally, we combine the estimates in Steps $1$ and $2$ to deduce that our proposed FBNO model (Definition~\ref{def:neural-operator}) can approximate the solution operator the family of FBSDEs.
 Since each step of the approximation only requires a logarithmic increase in the complexity of each component of the FBNO to achieve a linear increase in approximation accuracy; then, we conclude that the entire model converges to the solution operator of the FBSDE at an \textit{exponential rate}.